blog single gear

-Today we are going to provide an overview of a theory proposed by Kevin Hoffman in his book Beyond the Twelve-Factor App, in which he posits there are fifteen factors.
+Today we are going to provide an overview of a theory proposed by Kevin Hoffman in his book Beyond the Twelve-Factor App, in which he posits there are fifteen factors to consider in cloud-native application development.
 We at GrapeUp think this is interesting food for thought for the Cloud Foundry community and wanted to share it!

 12 factors of the Twelve-Factor App